ndrsmchl/sparkify/README.md

 # Sparkify - Churning Men & Women

 This project analyzes event log data from a fictional music streaming service that is provided by Udacity.
 The goal was to build a machine learning pipeline which allows to predict users that are likely to churn.
 Knowing which users might churn allows Sparkify's team to target these users specifically, e.g. with a retention campaign with special offers.
+Please find the full documentation of the project in [this Medium post](https://medium.com/p/dce30179291d).

 ## Content